joeybrown-ctrl/README-Generator/README.md

 <hr>

   ## Description
 A command-line application where a readme.md file is created once the user enters the title, description, installation and usage instructions, license, test, contributors, and github and email information into the app.
+Built using Node.js, Visual Studio Code and the Inquirer package from NPM.

   ## Installation
 Clone to local repository.